LACEMAKER FAMILIES RESOURCES

 To see it click on the icon.

 Kingsley Ireland, author and a foundation member of the Australian Society of the Lacemakers of Calais Inc., wrote his Longmire family history in the 1960s.
-At that time few family history resources were available to private researchers and gathering family memories and contacting far-flung record offices was by posted letter.
+At that time few family history resources were available to private researchers and gathering family memories and contacting far-flung record offices was by posted letter and lots of waiting time.

-Kingsley might regret any confusion caused by the ship’s name but we are very grateful to him for his permission to publish his Family History of Hiram Longmire 1814-1880 on this website.
+Kingsley might have regretted any confusion caused by the ship’s name but we are very grateful to him for his permission to publish his Family History of Hiram Longmire 1814-1880 on this website.